react-cosmos/react-cosmos/docs/usage/user-interface.md

 ## Fixture Preview

 The fixture preview is the heart of React Cosmos.
-It loads a Cosmos renderer in an `<iframe>` within the Cosmos UI.
-Communication between the Cosmos UI and the renderer is accomplished through `postMessage`.
+It loads a Cosmos renderer in an `iframe` within the Cosmos UI.

+Communication and state synchronization between the Cosmos UI and the renderer is accomplished through [`window.postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).

 ## Full-Screen Preview

 Launch the selected fixture into a full-screen preview, breaking away from the Cosmos UI shell.

-Note: A full-screen preview functions as a [Remote Renderer](#remote-renderer).
+> **Note** A full-screen preview functions as a [Remote Renderer](#remote-renderer).

 ## Remote Renderer

 You can have multiple remote renderers open simultaneously, allowing you to view the same fixture on different resolutions, browsers, or devices.
-It is also possible to preview different fixtures concurrently.
+It's also possible to preview different fixtures concurrently.

 State synchronization between multiple renderers is supported, with one primary renderer controlling the state while the others mirror it.

-Note: The React Native renderer operates as a remote renderer, synchronizing its state with the Cosmos UI via WebSocket.
+> **Note** The React Native renderer operates as a remote renderer, synchronizing its state with the Cosmos UI via `WebSocket`.

-## Reload Renderer (With Native Support)
+## Reload Renderer

 The reload renderer button triggers a full reload of the fixture preview.

-Note: The renderer reload button also works for React Native apps by calling DevSettings.reload.
+> **Note** The renderer reload button also works for React Native apps by calling `DevSettings.reload` inside the renderer.

 ## Open Fixture Source

 Launches the source code of the current fixture in your default code editor.

-Note: You need to install the Open Fixture Plugin to enable this capability.
+**Note** You need to install the [Open Fixture Plugin](../plugins/cosmos-plugins.md#open-fixture-plugin) to enable this capability.

 ## Control Panel